riczahn/covid-data-visualisation/README.md

 ## Presentation
 0. Covid Deaths
 1. Covid deaths in relation to overall deaths
+2. Covid Deaths split into age groups
+3. Morph into split of 0-64 and 65+ (since we will use this mainly afterwards)
+4. Pre-Conditions?

+Periodizitäten
+1. Deaths curve over last 5-10 years.
+Is now the time where more people die again?
+2. Influenza curve vs. covid curve after excluding factors like increasing demographic age etc.

 ## Idee
 Trend Sterberate pro Altersgruppe von 2012-Dez2019